Mumie-hub/docker-services/rclone-mount/README.md

 -e AccessFolder="/mnt"
 "access from other containers with --volumes-from rclone-mount or -v /mnt:/mnt:slave , changes of AccessFolder have no impact because its the exposed folder in the dockerfile, --volumes-from rclone-mount is always /mnt

--e RemotePath="mediaefs:"
+-e RemotePath="mediaefs:path"
-"remote name in your rclone config, can be your crypt remote:/path
+"remote name in your rclone config, can be your crypt remote: + path/foo/bar

--e MountPoint="/mnt/mediaefs" "INSIDE Container from rclone: needs to match volume mapping -v /mnt/HostMountPoint:/mnt/mediaefs:shared
+-e MountPoint="/mnt/mediaefs" "INSIDE Container: needs to match volume mapping -v /host/mount/point:/mnt/mediaefs:shared

--e ConfigDir="/config" "#INSIDE Container: -v /home/USER/.rclone.conf:/config/.rclone.conf
+-e ConfigDir="/config" "#INSIDE Container: -v /path/to/config:/config
--e ConfigName=".rclone.conf" "#INSIDE Container: -v /home/USER/.rclone.conf:/config/.rclone.conf
+-e ConfigName=".rclone.conf" "#INSIDE Container: /config/.rclone.conf

--e MountCommands="--allow-other --allow-non-empty --dir-cache-time 30m"
+-e MountCommands="--allow-other --allow-non-empty"
-"default mount commands, (if you not parse any with -e MountCommands=<xxx>, default will be used)
+"default mount commands, (if you not parse anything with -e MountCommands=args, default will be used)
 ```

 ### Use your own MountCommands with:
-    -e MountCommands="--allow-other --allow-non-empty --dir-cache-time 30m --buffer-size 64M"
+    -e MountCommands="--allow-other --allow-non-empty --dir-cache-time 48h --poll-interval 5m --buffer-size 64M"
 All Commands can be found at: `https://rclone.org/commands/rclone_mount/`.
-Use `--buffer-size 64M` (dont go to high) when you encounter some "Direct Stream" Problems on Plex Media Server (Samsung Smart TV for example).
+Use `--buffer-size 128M` (dont go to high) when you encounter some "Direct Stream" Problems on Plex Media Server (Samsung Smart TV for example).

 ## Troubleshooting:
-When you force remove the container, you have to `sudo fusermount -u /mnt/mediaefs` on the hostsystem!
+When you force remove the container, you have to `sudo fusermount -u -z /mnt/mediaefs` on the hostsystem!